SWE-Gym/SWE-Gym/README.md

 ## Reproducing Results

-See [docs/OpenHands.md](docs/OpenHands.md) and [docs/MoatlessTools.md](docs/MoatlessTools.md) for instructions on reproducing results with our OpenHands and MoatlessTools agents.
+See [docs/OpenHands.md](docs/OpenHands.md) and [docs/MoatlessTools.md](docs/MoatlessTools.md) for instructions on reproducing results with our training and inference-time results for OpenHands and MoatlessTools agents.

 ## 📚 Citation